OwlMod/desktop/README.md

-# TurboWarp Desktop
+# OwlMod Desktop

-TurboWarp as a desktop app.
+OwlMod is main at the moment editor, based on TurboWarp!

 If you're looking for downloads, head to: https://desktop.turbowarp.org/